Obmondo/kubeaid/README.md

 ## Setup of Kubernetes clusters

-Mirror this repo and the [k8id-config](https://github.com/Obmondo/k8id-config) repo into a Git platform of your choice, and follow the `README` file in the `k8id-config` repository on how to write the config for your Kubernetes cluster.
+Mirror this repo and the [kubeaid-config](https://github.com/Obmondo/kubeaid-config) repo into a Git platform of your choice, and follow the `README` file in the `kubeaid-config` repository on how to write the config for your Kubernetes cluster.

-You must NEVER make any changes on the master/main branch of you mirror of the k8id repository, as we use this to deliver updates to you.
+You must NEVER make any changes on the master/main branch of you mirror of the kubeaid repository, as we use this to deliver updates to you.
 This means that your cluster can be updated simply by running `git pull` on your copy of this repository.

-All customizations happens in your `k8id-config` repo.
+All customizations happens in your `kubeaid-config` repo.

 ## support